-An action for annulment against an arbitral award can be brought before the Supreme Court only on grounds of violation of fundamental procedural principles and of ordre public.
+An action for annulment against an arbitral award can be brought before the Supreme Court only on grounds of violation of fundamental procedural principles and of public policy.

-Will courts compel or recommend mediation or other forms of alternative dispute resolution before proceeding with a trial?
+58 Will courts compel or recommend mediation or other forms of alternative dispute resolution before proceeding with a trial?
 What role do courts have in ADR procedures?